annaptasznik/swim-lap-counter-and-timer/README.md

 make docs
 ```

-Finally, execute it using:
+Finally, execute it using (note, you may execute without building.
+A compiled version is located at `bin/laps`):
 ```
 cd examples
-bin/stopwatch
+bin/laps
 ```

 ## Architecture